felixklauke/caroline/README.md

 Ever tried using the java version of the reactive extensions ( https://github.com/ReactiveX/RxJava ) in a minecraft bukkit server?
 Yes?
 Then you may know what this is and why you need it.
 Without any modifications its very unlikely that your server will run very long.
-Using this plugin you can schedule rx javas internal thread architecture on bukkit schedulers to make rxjava usable in general.
+Using this pluginManager you can schedule rx javas internal thread architecture on bukkit schedulers to make rxjava usable in general.
 Have fun using this.

 # Usage